intel/dptf/README.txt

 -------------------------------------------------------------------------------
 VERIFY INSTALL/CONFIGURATION
 -------------------------------------------------------------------------------
-Once you can successfully enter the ESIF shell (by running the esif_uf), commands can be issues to verify what has been exposed to ESIF.
+Once you can successfully enter the ESIF shell (by running the esif_ufd), commands can be issues to verify what has been exposed to ESIF.
 These commands include (help text available by typing "help" or "help <command>"):